If you’re wondering how long ground beef can last in the fridge before going bad, you’re in the right place!

 Freezing ground beef is best done in its original packaging.
 But you can also put it in an airtight and freezer safe container such as a ziploc bag.
 Then, place the beef in your freezer away from the door.

 Ground beef will last in your freezer for 3-4 months.
-When you are ready to use it, pull it out and defrost it using warm water for 5-10 minutes prior to cooking.
+When you are ready to use it, pull it out and defrost it using cold water prior to cooking.
+Place the meat in a sealed plastic bag and submerge it completely in cold water.
+Change the water every 30 minutes until the meat is entirely defrosted.

 What Happens When You Eat Bad Beef?